drabell/BellWeather/README.md

 or  removing the existing ones.
 The list is stored locally using custom DAO persistence objects.

 BUG REPORT
-Error discovered regarding the wind speed readings in the NY City on 08/06/2018: the site data shows wind speed as -246mph (?!).
-The same value is returned by the app.
+Error discovered regarding the wind speed readings in the New York City on 08/06/2018: the site data shows wind speed as -246mph (?!).
+The same type of error observed in this app: wind speed shown as -553 mph (see the screenshot WindSpeedError).
 Status: TBD

 Author's contact info: bell@alexanderbell.us